oils-for-unix/oils/doc/variables.md

   - printf -v
   - TODO: whatever SetRef() and SetRefString() become

-### `setref` Is Explicit

-When you use the `setref` keyword, you're explicitly opting in dynamic scope, even when the option is off.

 <!--
 Note: this can sorta produce a leak?
 If you GUESS the name of a caller's variable, you can pass it to its grandchild and mutate it?